thacherT1D/webdevstuff/CSS/Intro_To_CSS.desc.md

 Aside from specificity, what's the difference between a class and an id?
 For today, all we need to know is that ids for an HTML element should be _unique_: no two elements should share the same id, and no element should have more than one id.
 Classes, however, don't have these restrictions: an element can have multiple classes, and multiple elements can share the same class.

 After ids, the next level of specificity is inline styling.
 After that is the `!important` tag.
-It's not a good practice to use either of these, though, so try to avoid them wherever possible.
+It's not a good practice to use either of these, though, so avoid them wherever possible.

 More info: [The Difference Between ID and Class](https://css-tricks.com/the-difference-between-id-and-class/)

 ## CSS - Width and Height

 We've seen what happens as you change the width and height of a div in pixels.
 Instead of pixel values, you can also assign width and height using percentages.
 What happens if you set the width to 50%?
 Is this what you expected?
 What happens if you set the height to 50%?
 Is this what you expected?

 Here we come to an important difference between width and height.
 If you want to use a percentage height to work as expected, you need to make sure the parent container has an explicit height set.
 To learn more, check out [this Stack Overflow article](http://stackoverflow.com/questions/5657964/css-why-doesn-t-percentage-height-work).